sdebacker/vanilla_to_flarum/README.md

 ## Usage

 - Download this repository to a folder accessible by a navigator.
+- Enter this repository and run the command `composer install`.
 - Duplicate and rename `.env.example` to `.env` and fill it.
 - Open your browser and navigate to this importer.